-This year’s theme is Passmore Reunited!
+This year’s theme is Team Passmore!
 The faculty at Passmore is committed to ensure that our Panthers have a strong foundation to be strong in academics and strong in character.
 It is a privilege and an honor to be the Principal of Passmore Elementary.
 With this honor comes a great responsibility that I take to heart.

 San Antonio is my hometown where I earned both my Bachelor of Arts and Master of Arts Degrees from St. Mary’s University.
 My belief for acquiring more knowledge and improving in my profession and my community was the impetus in obtaining a Ph.D. at Texas A&M University in College Station, Texas.

 My parents instilled in me the value of family, religion, and education.
 As a life long learner, I was accepted at the Graduate School of Education and participated in the Art of Leadership Program at Harvard University in 2015.

 It was over 20 years ago that I began my career in education.
 As a public school teacher, I have had the pleasure of serving students in the Edgewood, La Joya, and Northside Independent School Districts.
 In addition, I have worked with first and second grade bilingual students as a Reading Specialist, and worked with kinder through fifth grade students as a Gifted and Talented Specialist at Passmore Elementary.
 My first year in administration was at Linton Elementary as the Vice Principal in Northside Independent School District.

 I have been afforded several opportunities to serve educators in San Antonio as a Past President of Texas Elementary Principals and Supervisors Association TEPSA in District 20 and a Board member for the St. Mary’s University Education Advisory Committee.